the-bos/the-bos.github.io/_posts/2025-07-22-how-to-get-hired-ai-ml.markdown

 All themes in this section surfaced in multiple interviews, for AI initiatives in diverse, essentially unrelated fields.

-Treat these as areas you’ll likely to be grilled on.
+Treat these as areas you’ll likely be grilled on.

 Think of this as a **study guide**, not an answer key.